-We wanted our brake to be really light, strong, effective, easy to retrofit your current rollerskis and easy to use.
-In the end we achieved this creating a unique brake like none other out there and one we love to use.
-To engage, put braking rollerski forward and lean back some and pull up on the handle.
-Adds 52 grams (excludes weight of cord, handle, and waist belt) to the rollerski which isn't enough to create noticeable tail drop.
+We wanted our brake to be really light, strong, effective, easy to retrofit your current rollerskis and simple to use.
+In the end we came up with this unique brake like none other on the market and one we love to use.
+To engage, put one foot forward to get a stable stance and pull up on the handle.
+The brake for existing 45 mm axles adds just 52 grams (excludes weight of cord, handle, and waist belt) to the rollerski which isn't enough to create any noticeable tail drop.

 Braking Installation and Safety